LocatedInSpace/distributed-systems-handin-2/README.md

-# a) What are packets in my implementation . . .
+# a) What are packets in implementation . . .
 I've recreated a simple TCP-inspired send & receive (on top of Golangs net-package) - that means, all of the communication happens in bytes.

 As seen in `packet/packet.go`, this is how I've laid out a packet.